In any description of WordPress features, there’s one word you’re sure to see:

 - Storage and backups

-The key is to understand and assess each of these real costs and how it is impacted by different WordPress management strategies.
+The key is to understand and assess each of these real costs and how it they are impacted by different WordPress management strategies.
 This will allow you to make choices that will maximize the potential of WordPress for your business, while minimizing your costs along the way.

 - Managed WordPress Hosting